Rome airport transfers: how to get to and from the airport in Rome?

 Rome airport bus to Ciampino

 Two bus lines – numbers 720 and 520 – connect Ciampino airport with the Metro network.
+You can buy tickets in advance on this website.

 Bus 720 – Leaves from stand 4 outside the arrivals hall at 20-minute intervals.
 It connects with Laureatina, the southernmost end of Metro Line B.